s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/getrs_batch.rst

  | :math:`A_iX_i = B_i`, if ``trans=mkl::transpose::nontrans``
  | :math:`A_i^TX_i = B_i`, if ``trans=mkl::transpose::trans``
  | :math:`A_i^HX_i = B_i`, if ``trans=mkl::transpose::conjtrans``
- | Before calling this routine, the Strided API of the :ref:`onemkl_lapack_getrf_batch` function should be called to compute the LU factorizations of :math:`A_i`.
+ | Before calling this routine, the Strided API of the :ref:`onemath_lapack_getrf_batch` function should be called to compute the LU factorizations of :math:`A_i`.

 .. container:: section